Friday, June 13, 2025

 Incorporating HIIT for Faster Results

-HIIT combines short, intense workouts with brief rest periods.
+HIIT mixes short and intense workouts with brief rest periods.
 This boosts fat burning and strengthens your core.
-Try these exercises:
+Try these exercises.

 • Mountain climbers: 30 seconds work, 10 seconds rest, repeat 4x